gpunktschmitz/ripDVDtoXvid/README.md

 # ripDVDtoXvid

 ## description
-rip a dvd (using mencoder) to a target folder and send an email when done
+this script rips a dvd to a target folder and sends an email when done/failed

+## requirements
+* mencoder
+* postfix or suchlike (itf you want to send mails when ripping has finished/failed)

 ## usage
 run the script and pass a mount point